bcamino/crystal_python_tools/README.md

 <h1>crystal_python_tools</h1>

+This was the seed project that started that then became the [crystal-code-tools](https://github.com/crystal-code-tools).
+Please refer to the [crystal_functions](https://github.com/crystal-code-tools/crystal_functions) set of functions for an updated and improved version of the functions contained in this repository.

 This repository contains python tools to be used with the electronic structure code [CRYSTAL](https://www.crystal.unito.it/index.php).

 <h3>Installation</h3>